Our Guest: Allison Anthony, LCSW

 What She Does: Allison Anthony is a therapist specializing in grief counseling and trauma work in Los Angeles.

-Thomas Hughes, therapist and founder of the C.U.B.E.
-Psych, a Los Angeles-based mental health practice, dives into Allison Anthony’s background to discover what led her to become a therapist specializing in trauma work and grief counseling in Los Angeles.
+Thomas Hughes, founder of the C.U.B.E.
+Mental Health Services, a Glendale, CA-based mental health practice, dives into Allison Anthony’s background to discover what led her to become a therapist specializing in trauma work and grief counseling in Los Angeles.
 Learn the importance of grief and trauma counseling, including: